The UnDiet Substitutes

 cream instead of milk, half & half or non-dairy creamer

-date/maple sugar instead of white sugar or sugar sub.
+unrefined sugar instead of white sugar or sugar substitute.

 cola